-On 9 November 2020, in Ho Chi Minh City, representatives of multiple associations signed the Commitment on Sustainable and Responsible Development of Vietnam’s Wood Industry.
-This Commitment represents a comprehensive package of actions toward sustainable and responsible development of the wood industry sector of Vietnam.
+On 9 November 2020 in Ho Chi Minh City, representatives of multiple associations signed the Commitment on Sustainable and Responsible Development of Vietnam’s Wood Industry.
+This Commitment represents a comprehensive package of actions toward sustainable and responsible development of Vietnam’s wood industry sector.

-The associations that signed the commitment were; the Vietnam Timber & Forest Products Association and 7 affiliated associations, including the Vietnam Timber and Forest Product Association, the Binh Duong Furniture Association, the Handicraft and Wood Industry Association of Dong the Forest Products Association of Binh Dinh, the Handicraft and Wood Industry Association of Ho Chi Minh City, the Thanh Hoa Timber and Forest Product Association, the Vietnam Plywood Association and the Vietnam Wood Chips Association.
+The associations that signed the commitment were the Vietnam Timber & Forest Products Association and seven affiliated associations, including Binh Duong Furniture Association; Handicraft and Wood Industry Association of Dong Nai; Forest Products Association of Binh Dinh; Handicraft and Wood Industry Association of Ho Chi Minh City; Thanh Hoa Timber and Forest Product Association; Vietnam Plywood Association and Vietnam Wood Chips Association.

-Vietnam has emerged as a major wood and wood product producer and exporter and the private timber sector players realise that timber legality assurance across the entire supply chain is vital to business development.
-In September this year the government issued Decree No.102 regulating the implementation of the Vietnam – EU Agreement on Forest Law Enforcement, Governance and Trade (VPA/FLEGT).
+Vietnam has emerged as a major wood and wood product producer and exporter, and the private timber sector players realise that timber legality assurance across the entire supply chain is vital to business development.
+In September 2021, the government issued Decree No.102 regulating the implementation of the Vietnam – EU Agreement on Forest Law Enforcement, Governance and Trade (VPA/FLEGT).

 - support the Government of Vietnam in enhancing inspection and supervision of imported wood, especially tropical wood imported from risky/non-active geographic areas set out in the VNTLAS Decree

-- call on the corporate community to promote the use of locally planted wood and wood imported from low risk sources; priority is given to wood harvested in certified forest.
+- call on the corporate community to promote the use of locally planted wood and wood imported from low-risk sources; priority should be given to wood harvested in certified forests

 - request the Government of Viet Nam to issue a public procurement policy towards completely eliminating risky wood species from public procurement, giving priority to products made of plantation wood